FuelLabs/sway/test/src/e2e_vm_tests/test_programs/README.md

 ## unsupported_profiles

 Some tests can only work with some profiles (release / debug).
 By default, tests are tested with all profiles.
-In case of incompability, the `unsupported_profiles` field may be specified, as an array value.
+In case of incompatibility, the `unsupported_profiles` field may be specified, as an array value.

 ## expected_warnings